 June 2025 Newsletter.

 Welcome to our newsletter, with all our updates and some helpful resources for you.
-In May’s edition we talk about the glutes!
+In June’s edition we talk about Fibromyalgia

 Remember, we are here to help you and you can contact us anytime.